Phylliidae: History

+Inner taxonomy

-Since 2021, in addition to morphological, molecular genetic studies have also increasingly been included in clarification of the phylogeny of Phylliidae.
-Their results show the general relationship between the genera, but when comparing female and male representatives, they do not yet provide a clear phylogenetic picture of the recent genera.
+In recent times, molecular genetic analyses have increasingly been incorporated alongside morphological studies to elucidate the phylogeny of leaf insects.
+When comparing female and male specimens, the combination of these traits using Bayesian inference do not yet provide a clear phylogenetic picture of the recent genera.

 Cladograms of the Phylliidae species determined on the basis of molecular genetics analysis and morphological investigations according to Cumming and Le Tirant (2022):

+These relationships could not be confirmed by purely molecular genetic results.
+The results obtained from gene analyses by Sarah Bank are presented in the cladogram of the Phylliidae genera according to Cumming et al. (2023):

+Cladogram of the Phylliidae genera shown according to Cumming et al (2023):

 The Phasmida Species File lists the following genera in two tribes: